werdnakof/MyProgrammingNotes/src/interview_notes/java.md

     JIT compilation translates the bytecode into instructions native to the host platform that carry out equivalent operations.

-    Interpretation is generally quick to start but slow during execution,
+    Interpretation: quick to start, slow during execution.

-    while JIT has more startup overhead but runs quicker afterwards.
+    JIT: more startup overhead, but runs quicker afterwards.

     Modern JVMs use a combination of interpretation and JIT techniques to get the benefit of both.